Quick Search: go

 French Guiana – Early warning to protect rights of indigenous communities

 Indigenous communities in French Guiana were opposed to a large gold mining project on their land, called ‘Montagne d’or’.
-With support from ISHR, they submitted a complaint to the UN Committee on the Elimination of Racial Discrimination (CERD).
+In 2018, with support from ISHR, they submitted a complaint to the UN Committee on the Elimination of Racial Discrimination (CERD).
 As a consequence, the Committee issued an ‘early warning’ asking France to obtain the free and informed consent of the indigenous communities affected by the mining project or suspend the project.
-A few weeks after the UN Committee issued its warning, the French authorities withdrew their support for the mining project, amounting to a huge victory for the affected indigenous communities and the environment.
+A few weeks after the UN Committee issued its warning, in May 2019 the French authorities withdrew their support for the mining project, amounting to a huge victory for the affected indigenous communities and the environment.

 Documents: